reytoms/Portfolio/dataviz2.md

 Using the various colours to represent the regions allowed me to portray that the data is categorical and not relational to one another.
 Moreover, with the bubble size altering based on the value (ratio), the viewers are able to interpret/compare the data for better understanding.
 Personally, the third visualizing helped me understand that Japan has significantly and linearly remained higher than other countries in the government debt-to-gdp ratio.

 __Future work:__
+a.
 I would like to find a way to control the opacity of the bubble colours depending on the value it denotes.
+b.
+I would order the regions/country in alphabetical order.

 __References:__
 OECD (2021), General government debt (indicator). doi: 10.1787/a0528cc2-en (Accessed on 01 November 2021)